exercism/php/exercises/concept/pizza-pi/.docs/instructions.md

 Create a function that:
 * Takes a side-length dimension of a cheese cube
-* Takes the desired thickness of the cheese layer331
+* Takes the desired thickness of the cheese layer
 * Takes the diameter of the pizza
-* And returns the number of pizzas that can be made while rounding down.331
+* And returns the number of pizzas that can be made while rounding down.

 For example, given a 25x25x25cm cheese cube, 0.5cm thick cheese layer and pizzas 30cm in diameter: